Wholesale Gas Market & Natural Gas Prices in the UK

 Natural Gas Prices included in your Gas Bills

 Wholesale gas prices, with supply costs and supplier margins, make up over two-thirds (67%) of the average UK domestic gas bill.
 It is by far the highest component of customers’ final gas bills, considerably more than distribution and transmission charges, environmental charges or VAT.

 Wholesale gas price forecast

-The Department of Energy and Climate Change forecasts an overall drop in average NBP day-ahead prices (2013 report): by 2030, wholesale gas prices are expected:
+The Department of Energy and Climate Change forecasted an overall drop in average NBP day-ahead prices (based on a 2013 report): by 2030, wholesale gas prices are expected: